Happy birthday KHR

 From the TV studio to pitch-side

-1972 - TV pundit Jimmy Hill came out of the crowd to fill in for injured linesman David Drewitt, during our goalless League draw at Highbury.
+1972 - TV pundit Jimmy Hill came out of the crowd to fill in for injured linesman Dennis Drewitt, during our goalless League draw at Highbury.

 Alf off the mark